From Lully to Boulez: Musical Life in Paris through the Centuries

 teacher Michel Khalifa

-method of instruction Group lessons (weekly), individual coaching.
+method of instruction Group lessons (weekly); possibility of individual coaching.

-readings Primary sources and academic papers will be provided during the course.
+readings Reading materials will be provided during the course.

 credits 5